bfdes/dotfiles/README.md

 ## Requirements

-Setup should be compatible with any machines running macOS Catalina.
+Setup should be compatible with any machines running macOS Catalina or later.

 ## Usage